lupyuen/lupyuen.github.io/src/ox2.md

 Rightfully, NuttX should print a helpful __RISC-V Exception Crash Dump__ with the offending Data Address. [(Like this)](https://lupyuen.github.io/articles/ox2#fix-the-uart-driver)

-Let's figure out why NuttX wasn't terribly helpful for this RISC-V Exception.
+But NuttX wasn't terribly helpful for this RISC-V Exception.
+Very odd!

 _Where did it crash?_